Module: RubyTerraform

 from ClassMethods

-Invokes the terraform show command which reads and outputs a Terraform state or plan file in a human-readable form.
+terraform showcommand which reads and outputs a Terraform state or plan file in a human-readable form. -

 .state_list(parameters = {}, invocation_options = {}) ⇒ Object